 The challenge of this design and its experience is to turn the sound intervention working well enough with unpredictable soundscapes.

-We must describe the challenges encountered in the process of design, implementation and experience.
 Always considering the physical public space as vital interface for the projects.
 Our intention is to develop a realistic critique in this so recent digital product known as album app.
 Hoping to understand how to fulfil specific needs of similar projects, focusing on the expectations (or anticipations) from the listeners side, speculating on possibilities for future realities.

 I see the workshops as potential triggers of innovation.
 While developing the practice and experiencing the project, the critical thinking of the participants are consequently provoked.
 I consider, in this context, relevant to engage the community of local musicians (as artistic collaboration) as well as the ones interested in the field of interaction and urban design and entertainment industries.